 Driving in Singapore.
 Should I get a Singapore driving licence?

 Tourists or temporary visitors in Singapore can drive using a valid foreign licence and an International Driving Permit (IDP), for a period of not more than 12 months.
 A Singapore driving licence is required after this period.

 There are several important rules you need to comprehend and stick to when you are driving in Singapore:

-- You have to be at least 18 years old to drive a vehicle
+- You have to be at least 18 years old to drive a vehicle.

-- A driver and passengers need to wear seatbelts
+- A driver and passengers need to wear seatbelts.

-- Vehicles drive on the left side of the road
+- Vehicles drive on the left side of the road.

 Overall, Singapore authorities encourage its residents and citizens to use public transport instead of cars.
 The government has even implemented high taxes on imported cars and increased charges for car parking.
-Moreover, a Certificate of Entitlement (it is valid for a 10-year period only) which costs about $80,000 is now obligatorily required to drive a vehicle in Singapore.
+Moreover, a Certificate of Entitlement (that is valid for a 10-year period only) which costs about $80,000 is now required to drive a vehicle in Singapore.
 All those measures are taken to reduce pollution and carbon dioxide emission levels in Singapore.

 Advantages and disadvantages of living in Singapore